matfish2/vue-formular/README.md

   * `filter-by` `string` `optional` Dynamically filter list options by another select field.
   Recieves the name of the other field.
 The list items should each have a key with the same name, whose value will be compared against the filtering field's value.
 When the filtering field has no value all items are presented.
   When the list is fetched remotely the filtering field value is sent as a request parameter
+  Note: Due to issues with dynamically updating data passed to select2 on v4.0.0 (https://github.com/select2/select2/issues/2830), This option will currently not work on a `select2` with local data (i.e it will work on a noraml select or select2 with `ajax-url`).

 * `vf-checkbox` - a single boolean checkbox